This post contains affiliate links. If you click and make a purchase, I may receive a commission. Thanks.

 - You are done!
 Store it in an airtight container in a cool dry place.

 My favorite bath salts recipes that you may like:

 HOW TO STORE BATH SALTS

 To prevent your homemade bath salts from getting wet and hardening, always store them in an air-tight container.
-Keep your bath salts in a dry place, away from the sun and heat.
+Keep your salts in a dry place, away from the sun and heat.

 If stored in an air-tight container, homemade bath salts can last for 6 months to 24 months.

 The salts themselves do not have an expiry date and can be stored for years.
 However, if your bath salts include other ingredients, such as carrier oils, fragrance, etc. they won’t last as long.